 Your eyes may be blurry for up to 6 weeks after surgery.
 As this goes away, your vision will probably be as good as it was before surgery.
 But you may need to change your glasses or contact lenses.
 Certain kinds of glasses and contacts may be better for your eye after this surgery.

-If necessary, your doctor will recommend or prescribe pain medicines.
-He or she will also give you eyedrops and may prescribe medicines to prevent the bleb from scarring.
+If you need them, your doctor will recommend or prescribe pain medicines.
+The doctor will also give you eyedrops and may prescribe medicines to prevent the bleb from scarring.